Capital Markets & Regulation

 Exempt bank investment into venture capital funds from Volcker Rule

 The Volcker Rule’s prohibition on financial institution investment into venture capital created an unnecessary roadblock for capital formation, particularly in underserved areas where raising capital for venture capital investment tends to be more difficult.

 By limiting the pool of possible limited partner investors into venture capital funds, the Volcker Rule reduced the amount of capital available to American entrepreneurs.
 Perhaps most critical among these are entrepreneurs in emerging ecosystems, many of which are in economically distressed areas of the country.
 The more challenging reality of venture fundraising in emerging ecosystems tends to require investment from a more diverse set of limited partners.
 In fact, removing the three most significant states for venture capital activity (CA, NY, MA), the median size venture capital fund size in the U.S. is about $25 million, simply too small for many institutional investors that provide capital to private funds.

 Before the passage of the Volcker Rule, banks were an important source of investment for a number of small and regional venture capital funds.
 NVCA was a key advocate for 2020 regulatory reforms to the Volcker Rule that allowed banks to once again invest in venture capital, and make a meaningful contribution towards building startup communities around the country.

-Modify the venture capital exemption definition under the Investment Advisors Act
+Modify the venture capital exemption definition under the Investment Advisers Act

 NVCA is grateful for the exemption provided by statute that was intended to exempt all venture capital funds from the costs and challenges associated with the Registered Investment Advisor (RIA) regulatory requirements under Dodd-Frank.
 However, the definition of venture capital fund promulgated by the Securities and Exchange Commission was too narrow and did not meet the statutory obligations of a full venture capital exemption.
 The definition leaves out broad swaths of growth equity and fund-of-funds venture capital firms, constrains the investment activity of some Exempt Reporting Advisors (ERAs) who must actively avoid the regulatory morass of registration, and imposes unnecessary compliance burdens on other firms who participate in venture capital.